Joe Louis vs. Jersey Joe Walcott: The fight

-In front of a sold out crowd of 18,194, Walcott stuned the champion by dropping him with a quick right to the head in the first round.
-The champion was up at the count of two, and continued jabbing while looking for openings against the dancing Walcott.
+In front of a sold-out crowd of 18,194, Walcott stunned the champion by dropping him with a quick right to the head in the first round.
+The champion was up at the count of two and continued jabbing while looking for openings against the dancing Walcott.
 Louis was dropped again in the fourth by a hard right to jaw, this time rising at the count of seven.
 The champion appeared confused by the unorthodox style of the challenger, who was fighting cautiously, bobbing and weaving and looking to land counter punchers.
-Louis was able to control the middle rounds as Walcott wasn't throwing many punches, however he failed to hurt the challenger until the ninth round when a right cross to the head shook him and forced him to cover up.
-The champion was unable to follow up and Walcott was able to recover.
+Louis was able to control the middle rounds as Walcott wasn't throwing many punches; however, he failed to hurt the challenger until the ninth round when a right cross to the head shook him and forced him to cover up.
+The champion was unable to follow-up, and Walcott was able to recover.
 The final few rounds were characterised by Louis ineffectively stalking the challenger, who was keeping him at bay with movement and flicking punches.

-After the full 15 rounds Louis, his left eye nearly closed, attempted to immediately leave the ring without hearing the decision and had to had to be forcibly restrained by his handlers.
+After the full 15 rounds Louis, his left eye nearly closed, attempted to immediately leave the ring without hearing the decision and had to be forcibly restrained by his handlers.
 However when the scorecards were read, one judge, Ruby Goldstein, scored it for Walcott 7–6–2, while the other two had it for Louis 8–6–1 and 9–6 giving him a split decision victory.
-With the two knockdowns, under the 10-point must system that became the standard for boxing in the 1970s, Walcott would of most likely won a Unanimous decision with scores of 144–141, 143–141 & 142–141.
+With the two knockdowns, under the 10-point must system that became the standard for boxing in the 1970s, Walcott would have most likely won a Unanimous decision with scores of 144–141, 143–141 & 142–141.
 A ringside poll of 32 boxing writers had 21 scoring the bout for Walcott, 10 for Louis and 1 calling it a draw.